shengl711/Better-Impact-Non-Profit/README.md

-# Better-Impact Dashboard
+# Better-Impact English Session Dashboard

-1. Project Headline
+##  Project Headline

 English Lesson Volunteer Insights Dashboard
 A dynamitc, interactive data visualization that provideds high-level overview of the impact of English Language Lessons provided by volunteers for a non-profit local organization since 2020.